TomatenKuchenDEV/docs/docs/autodelete.md

 ---
 title: Autodelete
-description: TomatenKuchen is a multipurpose Discord bot with many common and innovative features for your server.
+description: TomatenKuchen is a multipurpose Discord bot with a lot of features for your server.
 Explains the setup of the autodelete feature to automatically delete messages after a set time.
 ---

 You can select channels in which the messages will be deleted after the given time (± one minute).

 This setting is useful for e.g. advertising channels by deleting messages for example after six hours.

-## Settings per channel
+## Settings per channel {#settings}

 The time is set using the bots default time format:
 - `5m`: Five minutes